Facilities and Services Available for Disabled Guests

 Essential Companion ticket

-For Paultons Park you book your essential companion ticket and ticket for the disabled guest together.
-It is important to note that the tickets for the disabled person and essential companion is booked separately to other ticket types.
+At Paultons Park you must book your essential companion ticket at the same time as the disabled guest ticket.
+It is important to note that the tickets for the disabled person and essential companion are booked separately to other ticket types.
+Please note: Essential companion tickets are no longer free of charge and are now 50% off.

 Booking without an access card: If you do not wish to purchase the access card and only want access at Paultons Park then to get an essential companion ticket you can register your access requirements for Paultons Park.
 You should allow 10 days for your application to be processed.
 This is the same application you use if you don’t have an access card and require a queue assist pass.
 Register your access needs with Paultons Park application form link

-Pre book queue assist with an access card: If you have an access card with the standing and queuing Symbol or the WC Symbol then you simply pre book your queue assist via Paultons Park website.
+Pre book queue assist with an access card: If you have an access card with one of the following symbols standing and queuing, urgent toilet need, difficulty in crowds or difficulty standing then you simply pre book your queue assist via Paultons Park website.
 The booking system will prompt you to enter the access card holders name and access card ID.
 Your access card ID is the number on the front of your access card.
 You will be sent an email with your queue assist pre book (remember to check your junk mail) the email will enclose your queue assist ticket as well as some helpful information about queue assist at Paultons Park.
 Pre book queue assist link

 Arrivals

-In this section of the blog we detail what will happen when you arrive at Paultons Park so you know what to expect and can get on the rides as quickly as possible.
+In this section of the blog we explain what will happen when you arrive at Paultons park so you know what to expect and can get on the rides as quickly as possible.

 blue badge parking

-Paultons Park offer plenty of blue badge parking.
-We arrived at around 10:30 on both days and there were plenty of spaces of left.
-The blue badge parking was located very close the entrance we could see the iconic Paultons park sign from our car.
+Paultons Park offers plenty of blue badge parking.
+We arrived at around 10:30 on both days and there were plenty of spaces.
+The blue badge parking was located very close to the entrance we could see the iconic Paultons park sign from our car.
+On my most recent visit I arrived later in the day and still managed to get a blue badge parking space.

 entering the park